Internet-Draft Payment JSON-RPC & MCP Transport April 2026

 1. Native JSON: Use JSON objects directly rather than base64url encoding, leveraging JSON-RPC's native capabilities.

-3. Minimal Overhead: Add payment data only when needed via the standard _meta extension mechanism.
+3. Minimal Overhead: Add payment data only when needed via the _meta extension mechanism.

 4. Multiple Options: Support servers offering multiple payment methods in a single challenge.